smthbh/azerothcore-armory/README.md

 - [ ] PvP ladder
 - [X] Arena ladder
 - [ ] Achievements ladder
+- [X] Feature Flags to enable or disable the Reputations, Skills, and Quests pages

 See the [open issues](https://github.com/r-o-b-o-t-o/azerothcore-armory/issues) for a list of suggested features and known issues.